 Complain to the insurance provider

-As a first step, you should complain directly to the insurance provider.
+If you're not happy with the insurance company's explanation about its decision, you can try complaining directly to the insurance provider.
 Most providers have a complaints procedure and should be able to tell you about this if you ask.
 For example, they should be able to tell you:

 - The formats in which they accept complaints.
 You will usually need to make a complaint formally in writing, but the provider should advise you on their preferred format, for example whether they have an online form you should use, whether email is acceptable, or whether you need to send a letter in the post.